“Angel is very sick and has been in intensive care at a vet clinic here in Asheville.”

 Hey Teacher, What’d You Learn?

 You know how it’s often said that the teacher learns more than the students?
-Rewriting my drug free heartworm book has clearly been an eye opener for me.
+Rewriting my drug free heartworm book (and making it into an audiobook and course!) has clearly been an eye opener for me.
 I had relegated heartworm preventatives to a mildly intoxicating “hit” on those who received them monthly.
 They were not a good thing, but the animal could recover, they’d get over it.

 It’s crystal clear to me now that these drugs pack a much more insidious wallop than just toxins.
 They are immune disrupters.
 Serious risks to your animal’s health and very existence.